What to do if you lose your 401(k) employer match

-While experts generally recommend saving as much as you can in your 401(k) plan, you’ll want to consider many other options in these exceptional times, including not contributing at all.
-Here’s what to do if you lose your 401(k) employer match and what alternatives you may have.
+While experts generally recommend saving as much as you can in your 401(k) plan, you’ll want to consider many other options, including not contributing at all.
+Here’s what to do if you lose your ongoing 401(k) employer matching contributions and what alternatives you may have.

 How 401(k) matching contributions work